dvoitekh/MyRailsBlog/README.md

 Now you will see the main page of the app.

 ## How to use this app
-- Note that if you want to make changes to the blog you need to sign in.
+- Note that if you want to make any changes to the blog you need to sign in.
 Otherwise you can only view existing posts.
 - Authenticated users can create posts and comments.
 Also they can delete or edit both, but only ones belonging to them.
 - You can edit your account by choosing `Edit user`.